Rohtgib/Rohtgib/README.md

 # Víctor "Rohtgib" 👩🏻‍🚀

-Víctor or Roht(gib) is a Software Engineering major and music producer whose passion is making things that makes his day to day activities more efficient.
+Víctor or Roht(gib) is a Software Engineering major and music producer whose passion is making things that make its day to day activities more efficient.

 ## Projects